 You have a variety of educational institutions to choose from . . .

-Manitoba boasts of five public universities, three colleges (two English-language and one French), four religious denominational post secondary institutions, and a technical institute (for a listing, go to Manitoba.ca ‘s International Education page).
+Manitoba boasts of five public universities, three colleges (two English-language and one French), four religious denominational post secondary institutions, and a technical institute (for a listing, go to Post-Secondary Education on the Manitoba government page).
 Depending on your need, whether you are looking to complete a degree, a short-term program, or vocational training, there is an appropriate educational institution for you in the province.

 … and a host of programs available

 Professional degree programs in more than 90 disciplines await you from the U of M alone.
 These include agriculture, environmental studies, the arts and sciences, commerce, education, engineering, fine arts, human ecology, medicine, pharmacy, nursing, social work, even courses in theology and divinity.
 There are also credit and non-credit diploma and certificate programs, as well as vocational programming and apprenticeship in various trades.
-For more information, visit the websites of colleges or universities (see#2) you may be interested in and check their curriculum and program offerings.
+For more information, go to Pick your Program or visit the websites of colleges or universities you are interested in and check curriculum and program offerings.

 You can enjoy a multicultural campus experience here

 Manitoba is the most culturally diverse province in Canada with more than 100 languages spoken here.
-As taken from Manitoba.ca’s International Students: Your Passport to Success, the province owns the distinction of having “more restaurants per capita than any other place in North America.
+The province owns the distinction of having “more restaurants per capita than any other place in North America.
 Many of these restaurants serve authentic international cuisine and are owned and operated by immigrants to Manitoba”.

 To have a glimpse of what it’s like to study in Manitoba, here’s a video from the U of M on Campus Living, Student life: